mhouston100/SABNZBD/README.md

             65      2234             3 xxxxxxxxxxxxxxxx.2014.S02E09.1080p.WEB-DL.DD5.1.H.264
 ```

+### Set-SABSpeedLimit

+Set the current queue speed limit either by percentage or value (M or K).
+To use this function you must set a global speed limit in the SABNZBD config under:

+`Settings --> General --> Tuning --> Maximum Line Speed`

+Once this is set, the percentage is based off this number.

+ Use the syntax:

+`Set-SABSpeedLimit -Hostname xxx.com.au:8080 -apikey 33697778f6821f9895d99bf599e5d04a -Percentage 50 (-value 100M)`

+`-Hostname` - Provide the hostname and port of your servers web interface

+`-apikey` - Provide the API key generated from the SAB configuration menu

+`-Percentage` - Set current speed as percentage of global line speed setting

+`-value` - Set the current speed to a direct value, either M (megabyte) or K (Kilobyte)

 ### Get-SABRawQueue

 Returns the raw queue data from SABNZBD.
 This function can be called directly, but is generally used by other functions internally.
 Use the syntax: